Residential Evictions After Supreme Court Ruling: What Property Managers Need to Know

 Good News for Property Owners

 The CDC moratorium on evictions has left many landlords in a precarious financial situation with no real end in sight.
 This action by the U.S. Supreme Court, however, will allow landlords and property managers to pursue legal remedies against tenants who have not or will not meet their agreed-upon rental fee obligations.
 This could help to stop the financial losses sustained by property managers and owners that have resulted from the unilateral actions of the CDC.

 Working with a qualified law firm with experience in eviction law and civil litigation in Morristown is an important first step in recouping the costs of lost rental fees from your tenants.
 The Di Lauri & Hewitt Law Group can provide you with the legal guidance you need to navigate the eviction process in the proper way.
-To learn more, give our team a call today at (973) 343-5736 or visit our Legal Blog.
+To learn more, give our team a call today at 973-354-5783.
 We look forward to helping you manage your legal affairs more effectively.